 - 4pm Sunday Local time – Your video should be finalised and a URL linking to your video created to load on your Project page.
 It may take some time for your video to load once you have started the upload process.

-All awards you can compete for will be announced on 7 September during your GovHack Event’s 2018 launch (7pm local time).
+All challenges you can compete for will be announced on 7 September during your GovHack Event’s 2018 launch (7pm local time).
 After then you can find the awards listed on the Hackerspace.
 Teams are eligible for some great awards, including:

-- National Major Award categories
+- National Major Award challenges

-- National Bounty Award categories
+- National Bounty Award challenges

-- State & Territory Award categories
+- State & Territory Award challenges

 Each GovHack location will have a Local Spirit of GovHack award for the team or individual that displays the greatest spirit of GovHack, aka the best “hacker” ethos.
 This means the team who best helped others, shared, learned or applied their skills creatively or cleverly.
 Local Spirit awards are announced on the Sunday night after the competition.
 From the local Spirit of GovHack winners, a State/Territory Spirit of GovHack winner will be announced at the State/Territory Awards night.
 State/Territory Spirit of GovHack winners will receive a Golden Ticket that includes flights, accommodation and a ticket to the Red Carpet Awards to represent their State/Territory.
 Our most prestigious national award, the National Spirit of GovHack Award will be announced at the Red Carpet Awards from the State and Territory finalists.